You are here

 The Diflucan Partnership Program is designed to help provide treatment for AIDS-related infections in developing countries around the world where the prevalence of HIV/AIDS is greater than 1%.
 The program donates Diflucan® (fluconazole) for opportunistic fungal infections associated with HIV/AIDS (cryptococcal meningitis and esophageal candidiasis) to governments and NGOs.

-In an effort to reach as many people as possible, we support a number of organizations working on providing relief and emergency humanitarian assistance to address refugee crises.
-For example, in 2015 the Pfizer Foundation1 provided cash grants to the International Rescue Committee, Save the Children and Project Hope, all organizations working on the ground in Europe and the Middle East to provide health care and other critical support to vulnerable populations.
+In an effort to reach as many people as possible, we support a number of organizations working on providing relief and emergency humanitarian assistance.
+Over the past year, the Pfizer Foundation1 and Pfizer Inc. have provided cash grants to various NGOs providing assistance during humanitarian emergencies, such as the refugee crisis in Europe and the Middle East, the Zika outbreak, and Hurricane Matthew in Haiti and the United States.

 For more information about the role of product donations, grants and other strategies, please see the below links: